iai-group/arXivDigest/Setup.md

 Remember to configure the settings in [config.json](config.json), especially the secret_keys.
 For more details, see [Frontend configuration](arxivdigest/frontend/README.md#configurations) and [API configuration](arxivdigest/api/README.md#configurations).

 For best performance, static files should be served by the web server directly.
 To achieve this, `data_path` must be set in the config file.
 Then, the web server needs to be configured to reroute calls to `/static` to the folder named `static` that gets generated inside this location after the first launch.
 If not rerouted, these files will be served through Flask.

+## Batch processes

+There is a number of recurrent processes that should be automated to run at specific times.
+This can be achieved by running these scripts with a cronjob.

+The scripts should be run in the following order:

+  * [Article scraper](scraper/): Should be run when arXiv releases new articles.
+The arXiv release schedule can be found [here](https://arxiv.org/help/submit#availability).
+Note that articles are not released every day, so this script will not always insert any articles.
+  * [Interleaver](interleave/): Should be run after the Article scraper.
+Make sure that there is enough time for the recommender systems to generate recommendations between running the two scripts.
+  * [Evaluation](scripts/evaluation.py): Can be run at any time to evaluate the performance of the systems.